Key Takeaways

 It's also important to understand how long and how hot your sauna session should be to maximize benefits.

-If you are interested in learning more about infrared saunas, be sure to check out the available selections.
+And if you are interested in learning more about infrared saunas, be sure to check out the available selections.
 Here you can find an array of sizes and styles to find one that suits your needs and budget.